tjohann/a20_sdk/README.md

 (future steps)
+- add support for musl libc
+- add full support for namespaces/cgroups/seccomp
+- add lxc with an baseapp as an example
-- add storyline for bananapi-pro (home cloud server)
+- improve storyline for bananapi-pro (internal git and void-package server)
-- make use of lcd1602 module of cubietruck (baalue_master)
 - make all scripts "self hosting" so that all scripts would also run on the target device (like build_kernel.sh running on baalue_master)
-- add dtc config for mcp2515 (bananapi and cubietruck)
+- add dtc config for mcp2515 (bananapi and olimex)
-- working jailhouse configuration for bananapi and olimex
+- working jailhouse configuration for bananapi, orangepi-zero and olimex
-- simple example for using bare-metal cell within bananapi/olimex
+- simple example for using bare-metal cell within bananapi
-- working can-bus parts for a20-can and mcp2515 (bananapi/olimex)
+- working can-bus parts for a20-can and mcp2515 (bananapi)
-- working can-bus baremetal can example
-- simple baremetal lcd example
-- support flashchip of olimex and/or cubietruck
 - simple os for baremetal cell (see https://github.com/tjohann/miblos)
-- add storyline for nanopi as part of a mobile robot
+- improve storyline for nanopi as part of a mobile robot project